faceyspacey/rudy/docs/respond-modules.md

 > in other words, don't couple your app to paths you may wanna change, but rather to action types

-Lastly, you're probably wondering where `MODULE_NAME` came from, which takes us to the next section...
+Lastly, you're probably wondering where `MODULE_NAME` came from--we will be covering that below when I describe how *Respond Modules* work.
+Keep this in the back of your mind.

-## Respond Modules Implementation

-Having come this far, it's now time to see how *"Respond Modules"* actually work.

-### My Experience
+## My SSR/Splitting Experience

 Nobody has more experience in this area than me.
 I wrote the book.
 I cracked the code.
-I try my best not to be arrogant, and just state the facts.
-This is fact.
+I brought combination SSR + Splitting mainstream, and did so for a Redux-centric world.

-As for the React team, you can check for yourself, Dan Abramov, I quote, has "never talked from Node to a database and [doesn't] really know how to a write backend in it":
+As for the React team, you can check for yourself, Dan Abramov, I quote:

+> "has never talked from Node to a database and [doesn't] really know how to a write backend in it":

 https://overreacted.io/things-i-dont-know-as-of-2018/

 endquote

+**In other words, he's never done SSR.**

-In essence, the thought leaders--and he's not the only one--don't know enough when it comes to building full stack apps.
-And based on their solutions and what they choose to focus on, clearly aren't including these needs in what they're building.
+In essence, prominent thought leaders--and he's not the only one--lack experience when it comes to building full stack apps.
+They do great things, but their experience and focus is narrow.
+And based on their solutions and what they choose to focus on, they clearly aren't including these needs in what they're building.

 Here's another core React team member at Facebook who recently tweeted: